Veitner Named OPOY, Middendorf Co-DPOY

 More recently, former Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the third straight year in 2013.
 Mansfield also earned a spot on the 2011 All-NCAA Tournament Team after leading the Huskies to a spot in the National Semfinal.
 Mansfield was also selected as the BIG EAST Goalkeeper of the Year in 2010.

 In 2014, the Huskies finished with nine shutouts, including back-to-back clean sheets in the NCAA National Semifinals and NCAA National Finals from redshirt-freshman keeper Nina Klein.
+Since then, Klein has been named All-Big East First Team and All-Mideast First Team in 2015; then she earned a spot on the All-Big East Second Team and All-Mideast Second Team in 2016, with Schulz's leadership.

 "Cheri brings a wealth of goalkeeping experience to our program," UConn head coach Nancy Stevens said.
 "She has developed two All-America goalkeepers during her five years on the coaching staff.
 Cheri is a tireless worker who always puts the needs of the team first.
 We are very fortunate to have her in our program."